Graylog2/se-poc-docs/src/On Prem POC/installing opensearch.md

 ---
 ⚠️ **NOTE**

-Heap size should not exceep 31GB.
+Heap size should not exceed 31GB.

 ---